26 MINUTE READ

 The Lello 4080 Musso Lussino, available from amazon*, is an Italian-made domestic ice cream machine with an in-built freezing system.
-After 7 months of extensive use this summer, which has included using this machine to make ice cream to sell at 4 food markets, I’ve found that it produces excellent ice cream that is extremely smooth, dense, and creamy.
+After 7 months of extensive use, which has included using this machine to make ice cream to sell at 4 food markets, I’ve found that it produces excellent ice cream that is extremely smooth, dense, and creamy.
 I’ve found that it has an optimum capacity of 700 ml (0.74 quart) of mix, producing about 800 ml (0.85 quart) of ice cream with about 14% air in 17 minutes and 30 seconds, although it is capable of freezing a maximum of 1000ml (1.06 quart) of mix.
 It can make both ice cream and gelato, freeze batches back-to-back, and makes ice cream that is near identical to that made by its more expensive bigger sister the Lello Musso Pola 5030*.
-My only complaint is the gap between the central pin inside the barrel and the plastic that surrounds it, which can allow in ice cream mix during cleaning if you’re not careful.
+My only complaint is the gap between the central pin and the surrounding plastic, which can allow in ice cream mix during cleaning if you’re not careful.

 You can view the top selling ice ice cream machines on amazon by clicking here*.

 Table of Contents

 - 1. My Review Method

 - 3. Factors Affecting Nucleation, Growth, and Recrystallisation

 - 3.1 The Scraper Blades

 - 3.2 Air In Ice Cream